celery/ceps/draft/celery-5-high-level-architecture.rst

 :ref:`draft/celery-5-high-level-architecture:Internal Results Queue`.

-The service supervises how many tasks are run concurrently and limits the number of concurrent tasks to the configured amount.
+The service supervises how many tasks are run concurrently and limits the number of concurrent tasks to the configured amount in accordance to the :ref:`draft/celery-5-high-level-architecture:Concurrency Budget`.

 The service also attempts to saturate all of the available resources by scheduling as many as :ref:`draft/celery-5-high-level-architecture:I/O Bound Tasks`